soxoj/mailto_analyzer/README.md

 Knowing in which service you are registered, with which name and with which email address (e.g. with a default one), you can decide to update your personal data there or change the email, **complicating the search for your accounts** using tools like holehe.

-This tool will provide tips based on found services: how to change email address or remove such accounts completely quickly.
+This tool will provide tips based on found services: how to change email addresses or remove such accounts completely quickly.
+If you're interested in more theory or other tools, jump to [this section](./README.md#see-also).

 ## Usage